Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network

-Table \ref{tb:one budget} presents the $Pay_{all}$, $Save_{all}$ and $Ratio$ values given by the corresponding bailout vectors solved by different ways.
-The initial state is the state when the banking system is not bailed out after the shock.
-The objective function of the Heuristic is certain of $Pay_{all}$.
-When applying the PGO method, we use $Pay_{all}$ and $Save_{all}$ as objective functions, respectively.
-By using the aforementioned methods, we can obtain the indicators.
+Table~\ref{tb:one budget} presents the values $Pay_{all}$, $Save_{all}$, and $Ratio$ corresponding to the bailout vectors solved using different methods.
+The initial state represents the situation where the banking system has not yet received any bailout funds after the shock.
+The heuristic method prioritizes $Pay_{all}$ as its objective function.
+In contrast, when applying the PGO method, we use $Pay_{all}$ and $Save_{all}$ as objective functions, respectively.
+Based on these settings, we can obtain the corresponding indicators.

-We firstly compare results of the Heuristic with results of the PGO using $Pay_{all}$ as the objective function.
-In the low-dimensional case ($n=10$), the Heuristic and the PGO give the same performance on $Pay_{all}$ with a value of 5.600; however, the value on $Save_{all}$ corresponding to the Heuristic is 0.644, which is lower than the value of 0.719 given by the PGO.
-In the case of the medium dimension ($n=100$), the effect of the PGO is closer to that of the Heuristic.
-In the high-dimensional ($n=1000$) case, the PGO algorithm provides the rescue result, 303.902, better than the Heuristic, 261.939.
-It is perspicuous that the PGO algorithm has better applicability in the high-dimensional case.
-Furthermore, in both $n=100$ case and $n=1000$ case, the $Save_{all}$ results of PGO using $Pay_{all}$ as the objective function are higher than the $Save_{all}$ results of the PGO using $Save_{all}$ as the objective function, indicating that $Save_{all}$ is a more suitable indicator of rescue effectiveness than $Pay_{all}$.
-Besides, from the perspective of efficiency, we can find that the rescue is more efficient in the low-dimensionality case ($n=10$), i.e., the $Ratio$, in that case, is higher than any other ratio.
+We begin by comparing the results of the heuristic method with those of the PGO, using $Pay_{all}$ as the objective function.
+In the low-dimensional case ($n=10$), both methods yield the same $Pay_{all}$ value of 5.600, but the corresponding $Save_{all}$ value for Heuristic is 0.644, which is lower than PGO's 0.719.
+In the medium-dimensional case ($n=100$), the performance of the PGO method is closer to that of Heuristic.
+In the high-dimensional case ($n=1000$), the PGO algorithm outperforms the Heuristic, with a rescue result of 303.902 compared to the Heuristic's 261.939.
+This indicates that the PGO algorithm is better suited for high-dimensional problems.
+Furthermore, in both the $n=100$ and $n=1000$ cases, the $Save_{all}$ results of PGO, when $Save_{all}$ is used as the objective function, are higher than those obtained using $Pay_{all}$ as the objective function.
+This suggests that $Save_{all}$ is a more suitable indicator of rescue effectiveness than $Pay_{all}$.
+From an efficiency perspective, we observe that rescue operations are most efficient in the low-dimensional case ($n=10$), as reflected by the higher value $Ratio$ in this scenario compared to the other cases.

-As we can see, the PGO algorithm is effective in solving this optimization problem without analytic expression of the objective function and provides better results.
-Additionally, the optimal bailout vector should be determined with the objective of $Save_{all}$, rather than $Pay_{all}$ that ignores the price effect in the financial system.
+As demonstrated, the PGO algorithm proves to be effective in solving the optimization problem, even in the absence of an analytical expression for the objective function, thereby yielding superior results.
+In addition, it is recommended that the optimal bailout vector be determined based on the $Save_{all}$ objective, rather than the $Pay_{all}$ objective, which does not account for the price effects within the financial system.